el3um4s/strani-anelli-blog/_posts/2022/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite.md

 I extract the last part of the address with `Right(strFullPath, Len(strFullPath) - InStrRev(strFullPath, "\"))` and then replace the extension `mdb` with `db` using a code similar to this `Left(nameWithExtension, Len(nameWithExtension) - 3) & "db"`.

-To show the list of tables present in the source database I have to break down the problem into two parts.
+To show the list of tables in the source database I have to break down the problem into two parts.
 The first is to understand how to read the name of the tables, the second how to show the names on the screen.

-To understand how to fill a listbox, is useful the post [Listbox Add/Remove Item AC2000](https://www.599cd.com/tips/access/listbox-additem-2000/).
+To understand how to fill a listbox, the post [Listbox Add/Remove Item AC2000](https://www.599cd.com/tips/access/listbox-additem-2000/) is useful.
 In summary, just pass the list of names, separated by `;` to the control through the property `RowSource`: `MyList.RowSource = "Table1;Table2;Table3"`.

 Instead to read the names of the tables I have to establish a connection to the database: